bdowns4/OutlierMeth/README.md

 # BinaryMeth

-This R package was designed to standardize an approach to binarize Illumina Human 450K array DNA methylation data.
+The BinaryMeth R package was designed to standardize an approach to binarize Illumina Human 450K array DNA methylation data.
 ---

 ## Changelog